Frank Zappa's musical language

 - bars 19-21: bass pedal F plus C as chord.

 By doing so you're soon getting at notes getting altered, like the G becoming sharp during bars 13-15.
 One could call that an incidentally altered note, still interpreting it as step II plus V from G major.
 Since both the bass figures and the chord are getting transposed, there's also a valid argument to call these chord changes key changes.
 Thus a sequence of G major, A major, G major and F major.
 The G also appears as sharp in bar 3 of the first half of the main theme.
 During bars 1-9 Zappa maintains the bass pedal G as natural, causing a dissonance in bar 3.
 Bar 22 is the first bar of the intermezzo with people screaming, feedback guitar notes and innuendo-like voices saying "I think you're going to die".
 It's not really fit for transcribing or to put in a midi file.
 Other instances of parallel chords in this study are for example "The idiot bastard son" (YCDTOSA vol. II section, parallel sus2 chords) and "Son of Suzy Creamcheese" (next section, minor chords).
-Image above to the right: The Mothers playing at the Whiskey a go-go.
+Image above to the right: The Mothers playing at the Whisky a go-go.

 4. Go cry on somebody else's shoulder